Overview

 (3) Comparing across the various models to identify the critical metadata variables and select the optimal model.

-Please upload your input data here.
-The file should be a separator based file including all relevant data: clinical metadata variables and taxonomic features abundance for each sample (csv, tsv etc.)Once you upload your file, all the identified columns will appear and 'Submit' will take you to the next step of analysis.
+Note: The file should be a separator based file including all relevant data: clinical metadata variables and taxonomic features abundance for each sample (csv, tsv etc.).
+Acceptable separators are any one of tab, comma and semicolon.
+The first row is assumed to be the header containing names of the columns.
+Once you upload your file, 'Submit' will take you to the next step of analysis.
 If there is any problem with parsing the file, the error will be presented here.
 Once you fix the problem, try to reload the file.
+Use ':' to separate the heavy and light chains.
+The heavy chain should come first!

 Run an example

-Clicking on the ‘example’ button will load a case study data as an example.
+Clicking on the Load example data button will load a case study data as an example.
 In this case study, we considered six clinical variables that were collected in our cohort, and are also known to have an impact on gut microbiome composition: mode of delivery (vaginal or C-section), age (at time of visit), ethnicity, use of probiotics in the first year of life, infant diet at each time point (breastfed, formula-fed, mixed), and infante allergy status (case/control).
 In this study we searched for microbial features that are associated with the allergy status, taking into account all other clinical variables.
-For more details regarding this case study please check our paper .Clicking the 'Load example data' will load the example data to the app which will then enable you to continue to analyse the example data by clicking the 'Submit' button above .
-You also can review the exact format by downloading the example data file itself by clicking the 'Download example data' button.
+For more details regarding this case study please check our paper.